 While these tips are intended for those trying to create messenger applications, it is still smart to follow the other apps that existed before yours.
 In essence, you can copy WhatsApp functionality, and you can build your own app based on their concepts.

 Although I cannot guarantee that you will reach 1 billion monthly users, the good news— you’ve made it this far with the thought that you can make an app similar to WhatsApp!
-That is a very ambitious target to reach.
+That is a very ambitious target to reach, after all, Tech is the new oil.
 The best way to go is to reach for the stars and see where you land.

 Before you can begin designing a social chat app like WhatsApp, you first need to consider the development costs.
 Before I dive dip into The Cost of Building An App Like WhatsApp, let me tell you a brief history of WhatsApp.